Wynnum West: History

-On Thursday 14 June 1956, the Lindum Methodist Church was officially opened at 176 Sibley's Road in a small church building donated by the Australian Holiness Church and relocated to the site.
+On Thursday 14 June 1956, the Lindum Methodist Church was officially opened at 176 Sibley Road in a small church building donated by the Australian Holiness Church and relocated to the site.
 The church building was believed to have been originally constructed in the late 1880s and measured 7.3 x 4.3 m.
 A small building for use as a hall was donated by Mrs Buzzer.
 It was placed behind the church and was 3.6 x 3 m.
 A Sunday School was re-established.
 By 1961 it was clear that the church building was too small with the minister having to preach from the doorway and so adjacent land was purchased to accommodate a larger church building.
 In November 1962 the first church and hall were relocated to the back of the site and on 7 September 1963 Reverend Tom Hardy Blackburn (the President of the Queensland Methodist Conference) laid the foundation stone for the new church, which was an A-frame structure designed by architect Neville Miller and built by Ernie Day.
 When the Uniting Church in Australia was established in 1977 through a merger of Methodist, Presbyterian and Congregational churches, this church became Lindum Uniting Church.
 In 1990 the congregation became part of the larger Bayside Uniting Church congregation but continued to hold services at the Lindum church, until 2013 when the church building needed significant expenditure to keep it safe and a decision was made to close the church with an official ceremony on 7 September 2013.
 The buildings were demolished and the land was used by the Wesley Mission Queensland to construct Asher House, a facility to support young people with high-care needs arising from acquired brain injury.
 Asher House was opened on Wednesday 20 July 2016 by Cameron Dick, Minister for Health and Ambulance Services.

 Iona College was established on 28 January 1958 by the Missionary Oblates of Mary Immaculate on a 32 acre site on North Road provided by Archbishop James Duhig.
 The site was chosen because there were no Catholic schools in the area and it was close to the Lindum railway station.
 The first principal Father Tim Long had previously been the rector of St Patrick's College in Sri Lanka.
 Long and Father Denis McCarthy arrived on 1 October 1957 and had only 4 months to create the school from a site which contained only a derelict farmhouse, which was achieved with the help of local families.
 There were 58 students initially enrolled under four teachers: Fathers Long, McCarthy, Tom Shortall and Michael Clarke.

 Formerly a suburb, Lindum became a neighbourhood in Wynnum West on 16 August 1975.
-The suburb of Lindum takes its name from the Lindum railway station, which was named in 1899 after the residence of ironmonger Edward Kelk (1850–1921), who named his property ‘Lindum-Mere’ - the Roman name for Lincoln, England.
+The suburb of Lindum takes its name from the Lindum railway station, which was named in 1899 after the residence of ironmonger Edward Kelk (1850–1921), who named his property for the Roman name for Lincoln, England.

 Bayside Uniting Church was established in 1990 in Wondall Road, Manly West, combining four Uniting Churches located at: